-Read multiple count, key, and data command, which permits multiple records of data to be read with a single channel command.
+Read multiple count, key, and data command, which permits multiple records of data on a track to be read with a single channel command.

 Read-only switch for each drive, which provides a way to protect data from being overwritten or erased.